d3/d3-3.x-api-reference/Stack-Layout.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[Layouts]] ▸ **Stack Layout**

+**The [D3 4.0 API Reference](https://github.com/d3/d3/blob/master/API.md) has moved.
+This page describes the D3 3.x API.**

 The stack layout takes an array of layer objects, each having a series (array) of *point objects* as a member.
 The point objects contain a pair of ordinates (as a minimum) that map the horizontal position of each point and its vertical thickness.
 The output from the stack layout is the same array of layers, but with state added onto the *point objects* to facilitate the selected stacking strategy.
 The layout computes a baseline for the first layer which it then propagates to the above layers, so as to produce a stacked data set.
 Several baseline algorithms are supported, along with sorting heuristics to improve perception, as described in [“Stacked Graphs—Geometry & Aesthetics”](http://www.leebyron.com/else/streamgraph/download.php?file=stackedgraphs_byron_wattenberg.pdf) by Byron & Wattenberg.

 [![stack](stack.png)](http://bl.ocks.org/mbostock/4060954)